- Legislative Goals

 Joshua Houston, General Counsel

 Josh serves as Texas Impact's attorney performing legislative and regulatory affairs, and is also the attorney for Texas Impact's sister organization, the Texas Interfaith Center for Public Policy.
-Strategically involved in all aspects of the Texas Impact Legislative Agenda, his primary policy and legal expertise focus on energy, electric and water utilities, consumer finance, the First Amendment, administrative, and campaign finance law.
-He represents Texas Impact and small commercial customers as a voting member of ERCOT, is a member of the Administrative and Public Law, Environmental and Natural Resources Law, Family Law, Government Law, Public Utility Law, and Real Estate, Probate and Trust Law Sections of the Texas State Bar, and is a member of the Administrative Law Section of the Austin Bar Association.
+Strategically involved in all aspects of the Texas Impact Legislative Agenda, his primary policy and legal expertise focus on electric and water utilities; consumer finance; healthcare; food; First Amendment; administrative, election and campaign finance law.
+He represents Texas Impact and small commercial customers as a voting member of ERCOT, is a member of the Administrative and Public Law, Environmental and Natural Resources Law, Family Law, Government Law, and Public Utility Law Sections of the Texas State Bar, and is a member of the Administrative Law Section of the Austin Bar Association.

 Josh joined Texas Impact in August 2010.
 He received his Doctor of Jurisprudence in May of 2010 from the University of Texas School of Law and is a member of the Texas State Bar.
 In 2007, he received a Master of Theological Studies from the Candler School of Theology at Emory University in Atlanta, Georgia.
 He completed his undergraduate work in 2004 at Texas A&M University with a Bachelor of Arts in History with a minor in Philosophy.
-Josh currently attends Triumphant Love Lutheran Church where his wife works in youth ministry.
+Josh currently attends First United Methodist Church, is married and has two cats and a dog.